mna/pigeon/doc/vm.md

 * my font correctly prints it (DejaVu Sans Mono)
 * it is a valid letter that can start a Go symbol
 * it is considered lowercase/not exported
-* it is highly unlikely to clash with user code
-* you have to make a conscious effort to use a symbol that starts with this prefix, so accidental use of internal symbols is also highly unlikely.
+* it is highly unlikely to clash with user code.
+You have to make a conscious effort to use a symbol that starts with this prefix, so accidental use of internal symbols is highly unlikely.
 * it doesn't have any controversial meaning (looks like it [hardly has any meaning that we know of][sampi]).

 The accepted PEG syntax remains exactly the same, with the same semantics.